AvaloniaUI/avalonia-docs/docs/reference/controls/gridsplitter.md

 ---
+title: GridSplitter
 description: REFERENCE - Built-in Controls
 ---

 import GridSplitterColumnsScreenshot from '/img/gitbook-import/assets/gridsplitter-in-action-columns.gif';
 import GridSplitterRowsScreenshot from '/img/gitbook-import/assets/gridsplitter-in-action-rows.gif';

-# Grid Splitter
+# GridSplitter

-The grid splitter control allows a user to resize the columns or rows in a grid at runtime.
+The `GridSplitter` control allows a user to resize the columns or rows in a grid at runtime.
 The splitter is drawn as a column or row (size can be specified), and has a grip that the user can manipulate at runtime.

 ## Useful Properties